naren-mohan/HackAmazonUsingAmazon/README.md

 ![Post 2](Screenshots/Post2-2.png)

 ### Further Implementations
-* Scrape more features such as listing price, reviews from the amazon.com
+* Scrape more features such as listing price, reviews from the amazon.com to perform further analysis
-* Improve the front end